vercel/webpack-asset-relocator-loader/readme.md

         use: {
           loader: '@vercel/webpack-asset-relocator-loader',
           options: {
+            // optional, whether the bundle is an esm bundle (import.meta.url / import() instead of __dirname / require)
+            esm: false,
             // optional, base folder for asset emission (eg assets/name.ext)
             outputAssetBase: 'assets',
             // optional, restrict asset emissions to only the given folder.